jcarstenson/game-o-life/README.md

 # Game of Life #

-This is an implementaion of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) using react and redux.
+This is an implementaion of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) using React and Redux.

 After downloading a branch, install the dependencies by opening a terminal and running (make sure you have node and yarn installed on your computer):